Hispellum

-Hispellum (modern Spello) was an ancient town of Umbria, Italy, 6 km north of Fulginiae, on the road between it and Perusia.
+Hispellum (modern Spello) was an ancient town of Umbria, Italy, 6 km north of Fulginiae on the road to Perusia.

 The Site

 The site of Hispellum was significant as the valley had two major rivers, the Clitumnus and Tinia mentioned by Silius Italicus, giving fertility to the land.
 From 220 BC the Via Flaminia gave the city a direct link to Rome.